 4) Mood booster.
 Feeling down, non-productive, tired, irritated, etc??
 Music is a powerful tool and getting up and moving around to the rhythm of your favorite music (even if it’s classical!) is a sure way to lift your spirits, engage your mind doing something productive, and give your physical body the strength it needs….which all lead to a happier you, (or ME, in my case 🙂

 5) FREEEEE.
 Oftentimes I bemoan the fact that I’m not “doing anything” with my BS in Exercise Science.
-But then I remember that at least I have a wealth of knowledge to comfortably maintain my own fitness at a level that suits my needs and not have to pay a gym membership 😉 Hopefully this is a start to sharing my ideas with a few of you and vice versa!
+But then I remember that at least I have a wealth of knowledge to comfortably maintain my own fitness at a level that suits my needs and not have to pay a gym membership 😉 **2019 UPDATE** Four kids later, I now have a gym membership so I can use the childcare service, ha!

-What are YOUR favorite at-home exercises?
-I’m definitely game
+What are YOUR favorite home workouts?
+I’m always game